megvii-research/TransMVSNet/README.md

 Official implementation of CVPR2022 paper 'TransMVSNet: Global Context-aware Multi-view Stereo Network with Transformers' -->

+## Change log
+* 09.2022: Fix the bugs in MATLAB evaluation code.
+* 09.2022: Fix the bug of defualt fuse parameters of gipuma, which could have a great impact on the final results.
+* 09.2022: Update the website link and instruction of installing gipuma, which would affect the fusion quality.

 ## 📔 Introduction
 In this paper, we present TransMVSNet, based on our exploration of feature matching in multi-view stereo (MVS).
 We analogize MVS back to its nature of a feature matching task and therefore propose a powerful Feature Matching Transformer (FMT) to leverage intra- (self-) and inter- (cross-) attention to aggregate long-range context information within and across images.
 To facilitate a better adaptation of the FMT, we leverage an Adaptive Receptive Field (ARF) module to ensure a smooth transit in scopes of features and bridge different stages with a feature pathway to pass transformed features and gradients across different scales.
 In addition, we apply pair-wise feature correlation to measure similarity between features, and adopt ambiguity-reducing focal loss to strengthen the supervision.
 To the best of our knowledge, TransMVSNet is the first attempt to leverage Transformer into the task of MVS.
 As a result, our method achieves state-of-the-art performance on DTU dataset, Tanks and Temples benchmark, and BlendedMVS dataset.
 ![](assets/overview.png)